-We collaborate with an array of civic organizations such as the Goethe-Institut and the World Environment Center (WEC).
-We also participate in other initiatives that share our commitment to responsible corporate conduct, such as Chemie3 and Responsible Care®.
+We collaborate with an array of civic organizations such as the World Environment Center (WEC) and also participate in other initiatives that share our commitment to responsible corporate conduct, such as Chemie3 and Responsible Care®.

 Advocacy groups and industry coalitions

-- German Federation of Chemical Employers’ Associations (BAVC)
+- The German Federation of Chemical Employers’ Associations (BAVC)

-- European Federation of Pharmaceutical Industries and Associations, (EFPIA)
+- The European Federation of Pharmaceutical Industries and Associations (EFPIA)

-- International Federation of Pharmaceutical Manufacturers & Associations (IFPMA)
+- The International Federation of Pharmaceutical Manufacturers & Associations (IFPMA)

 - The German Chemical Industry Association e.
 V. (VCI)